 It was a little while ago that a page I follow on Facebook called Sam’s Kitchen posted her photograph of Neapolitan biscuits.
 I was smitten with the idea and tucked it away for when I had opportunity to bake some of my own.
 At the time Sam didn’t share her recipe but no matter – my friend Pam’s book Brilliant Biscuits held the recipes I wanted to use anyway.
 Pam created her recipes out of a love of decorating biscuits, not to mention quite a special talent for doing so, and what she came up with is a rather magical blend of totally delicious biscuits you really want to eat that also genuinely never spread on baking.
 She has a lot of tips in her wonderful book and I encourage everyone of you to get yourself a copy.
 She is a biscuit genius.

 Another lovely lass I’ve got to know through her baking blog and the baking supplies shop she runs to accompany it is Jemma – of Iced Jems.
 A treasure trove of anything the home baker could want to decorate and dress up cakes and cookies, I often find myself there adding things to my basket, even when pay day is long off and I can’t hit the check out button!
-One item I did treat myself to was this adorable little biscuit plunger cutter – it reminds me of my all time favourite, bourbon biscuits and also those cream filled rich tea fingers I recall from my younger years.
+One item I did treat myself to was a biscuit shaped plunger cutter – it reminds me of my all time favourite, bourbon biscuits and also those cream filled rich tea fingers I recall from my younger years.
 Frilly and cute plus perfectly proportioned for a good old fashioned British Biccie.
 What’s not to love?!

 Back in my childhood, Neapolitan ice cream was usually purchased from the chiller cabinet of my local sweet shop, Tom’s, in a large rectangular cardboard package.
 You were presented with stripes of chocolate, vanilla and baby pink strawberry to be served in slices either on a plate or if you were extra lucky, in a lesser known form of the ice cream cone – a rectangular one with a flat base so it could stand up unaided.
 As if it would be left to stand for more than a moment to take the iciness away when it was fresh out of the freezer!
 Displaying the OCD trait I have from a young, young age, you will probably not be surprised to learn I preferred to eat my slice with a spoon from a side plate, trying to eat eat flavour stripe, without having any of them mix.
 So to complete my biscuit analogy of this much loved icy treat, I needed to come up with a strawberry filling.
 I actually made my own butter from a tub of double cream which needed to be used up but I don’t suggest you go to such lengths!
 In fact, it may have been the combination of the high heat and humidity in my kitchen but my buttercream was very soft until it spent a night in the fridge.
 Like I did with my strawberry milkshake cookies, I used freeze dried strawberry pieces to give both colour and the taste of my most favourite fruit.
 In a suitably child like manner, I feel these biccies demand to be eaten prized apart, with equal amounts of buttercream on each half.
 Which only goes to show how much I’ve grown, as I no longer have to eat one flavour at a time… 😉